Get the Just Compensation You

 In reality, during a trial, both you and the government would have valuation experts testify.
 First, you'd have to choose the relevant valuation, which the government might dispute.
 Then, you'd need to apply the appropriate valuation method.
 There might be a significant difference between your numbers and the government's.

 However, even if you couldn't prevent the seizure of the property, many have successfully challenged the government's valuation of their property.
-Property owners have compelled the government to pay more, and our team of eminent domain attorneys Near Me Lexington, SC, has represented many of them in the legal process over the years.
+Property owners have compelled the government to pay more, and our team of eminent domain attorneys in Lexington, SC, has represented many of them in the legal process over the years.

 How the Government Condemns Your Land with Its Actions